NeuroimagingBrainNetworks/NeurobiologyCentilesPsychosis/README.md

-# Neurobiology and Centiles in Psychosis
+# Neurobiology and Centiles in Psychosi

 This repository contains code and data created in support of the project García-San-Martín, N.; Bethlehem, R. AI; Mihalik, A. et al. *"Molecular and micro-architectural mapping of gray matter alterations in psychosis"* Mol.
 Psychiatry (2024).
 All code was written in Matlab and R. Folders, files, and first steps are described below.